 - All appointments will be made by telephone initially.
 The doctor/nurse will call the patients first and then make a decision if the patient needs to come down to the surgery.

 - The practice would appreciate if patients can be understanding towards staff during this difficult period as it is the safety and welfare of both staff and patients to minimise the spread of infection.

-Please do not ring to check prescriptions are ready or to order early as we are not issuing medication early to prevent stockpilling.
-Please show consideration to those patients that need medication.
 The surgery is not doing fit notes for isolation period please visit the NHS 111 online to download a isolation note.

 Please use eConsult above if it is non-urgent and can wait for a response the Doctors and staff at the surgery would appreciate it during this challenging time.

 Please think sensibly before ringing the surgery and please be kind to staff as we are extremely busy.
 For all advise on Covid-19 please do not ring the surgery visit NHS 111 online.

 Please ensure you wear a face mask / covering if asked to attend the practice for an appointment